icsl-Jeon/icsl-Jeon.github.io/_posts/2020-12-09- Processing map to pointcloud.markdown

 Are you ready?
 Let's re run the AirsimBasic project.

 Were you able to find any difference?
 Might not.
-To find out how the plugin is applied, open `World Outliner` window as below.
+To find out how the plugin is applied, open `World Settings` window as below.
 Then you end up finding the new game mode `AirSimGameMode` has been already created.

 ![image tooltip here](/images/ch1/s6.png)